-It followed several groups of people through numerous subplots (I promise to get to a subplot tutorial soon!) and when I eventually return to it, will have more coming in by the second book.
+It followed several groups of people through numerous subplots (I promise to get to a subplot tutorial soon!) and when I eventually return to it, it will have more characters coming in by the second book.

 I never once felt that I had too many characters.
 After all, it was an epic fantasy spanning 3 (or 5) books across a detailed world.

 If you hitchhiked across the Earth passing through country after country you are bound to meet quite a few people!
 Each with their own story, own experiences etc.